 Inquiries relating to opening and closing times are to be expected, but questions or phone calls about your facility’s alarm system or how many employees are on duty at any given time?
 Those should raise some red flags, and politely refusing to give that kind of information is a reasonable and smart way to handle the situation.

 Make sure to provide as much visibility as possible, allowing people outside to see inside the store.
 This effort alone may deter some potential robbers.
 One of the biggest obstructions to maintaining a clear field of vision is bad lighting.
 Interior lighting should be bright enough to allow people outside your business to see people inside.

 Be sure to assess your lighting and the visibility it provides both day and night and replace burned-out bulbs promptly.
 Eliminate any dark areas around your building and parking lots by installing motion sensors that flood an area with light when motion is detected.
 Lighting is only part of the equation.
 There should be visibility from the register area to the street at all times.

 So, be mindful to avoid hanging signs or putting displays on windows or around the sales counter that can obstruct the view of the register.
 In areas that are blocked by shelving or walls, hang concave mirrors to eliminate any blind spots.

-The availability of large quantities of cash are too attractive to resist.
+The availability of large quantities of cash is too attractive to resist.
 Don’t invite a robbery by carelessly handling money in the store.
-Be discreet when counting large amounts of cash or preparing a bank deposit — ideally, in the back room while another employee handles the register out front, or when there are no customers in the store.
+Be discreet when counting large amounts of cash or preparing a bank deposit; ideally, in the back room while another employee handles the register out front, or when there are no customers in the store.